- SUSTAINABILITY

 We continued to be guided by robust core policies and frameworks designed to uphold data governance, privacy and cybersecurity.
 These principles ensure that we manage data responsibly, protect privacy and implement effective cybersecurity measures:

-- Group Privacy and Data Risk Management Policy (aligned with BNM’s Policy Document on Management of Customer Information and Permitted Disclosures)
+- Group Privacy and Data Risk Management Policy, aligned with Bank Negara Malaysia’s Policy Document on Management of Customer Information and Permitted Disclosures